Archs7331/autodumper/README.md

 # imagine paying for autodumpers goofy ahh nigs buying public dumpers with changed webhooks
-goofy ahh autodumper with webhooks and all dat
+goofy ahh autodumper with webhooks and all dat the code is shit ion care cry about it goofy

 ```
 Setup and shi